a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_3_1_Views.md

 5. Locate and open the Expense Report table.
 6. Under Data experiences, select **Views.**
 7. Open the **Active Expense Reports** view.
-8. Select View Column and from the menu that appears, select **Report Purpose:**
+8. Select View Column and from the menu that appears, select **Report Purpose.**
-9. Select View Column and from the menu that appears, select **Report Due Date:**
+9. Select View Column and from the menu that appears, select **Report Due Date.**
 10. Repeat step nine to add the following columns:
     - Report Total
     - Last Date for Approval